High Court (Ireland): Master of the High Court

 The Master of the High Court is an official attached to the court with the power to make a range of minor interlocutory orders and give judgement in uncontested matters.
-Although based on the common-law Master of the English judiciary, the Master in Ireland is not a judge, but rather a "quasi-judicial office holder".
-The office of Master of the High Court was established in 1926.
+Although based on the common-law master of the English judiciary, the master in Ireland is not a judge, but rather a "quasi-judicial office holder".
+The office of master of the High Court was established in 1926.
 Its functions are specified in Order 63 of the Rules of the Superior Courts.
-Originally, the Master also had any residual powers of court officers whose posts were abolished in 1924 but whose powers were not transferred elsewhere.
+Originally, the master also had any residual powers of court officers whose posts were abolished in 1924 but whose powers were not transferred elsewhere.

-Although a barrister rather than a judge, the Master holds hearings on original jurisdiction applications.
+Although a barrister rather than a judge, the master holds hearings on original jurisdiction applications.
 These hearings, at which documentary evidence may be presented, are unofficially called the Master's Court.
-In 2008–2013, the Master made 2,922 to 4,763 orders per annum, and issued between one and four rulings.
+In 2008–2013, the master made 2,922 to 4,763 orders per annum, and issued between one and four rulings.

-Patrick Lindsay was the Master from 1975 to 1984 and Harry Hill between 1984 and 2001.
-Edmund Honohan has been the Master since May 2001.
+Patrick Lindsay was the master from 1975 to 1984 and Harry Hill between 1984 and 2001.
+Edmund Honohan was made master in May 2001.
+Since his retirement in April 2022, the position has been vacant with the deputy master presiding.